 We develop design alternatives and solicit feedback from the users.
 We then integrate this feedback into a final design and generate a ±30% budget estimate, or ±10% for modular buildings.
-To modify an existing building to code and to develop a ±10% estimate an architect will need to be involved.
+An architect will be necessary to modify an existing building to code and to develop a ±10% estimate an architect will need to be involved.
 This ±10% estimate may require local planning permission, upgrading buildings to today’s building codes, and developing construction drawings.

 As the Client goes through the iterative process of finalizing the building design, User Centered Design Services will be available for consultation as required.

-For additional information or to book a study please E-mail us at: firstname.lastname@example.org
+For additional information or to book a study, E-mail us at: firstname.lastname@example.org